Why continuity of carer matters

-At Better Start Bradford we have more than 20 projects supporting families in our area of Bradford.
+At Better Start Bradford we have over 15 projects supporting families in our area of Bradford.
 We were thrilled when we learned that two of our projects have been working together and supporting an isolated single mum through her birth journey, creating a continuity of carer that she had not had with her previous children.
 Thanks to the Bradford Doulas and The Clover Team, the mum had continuous support throughout her pregnancy and birth journey.

 In this blog we hear from volunteer doula, Rosa Blackwell, 35.
 Rosa explains how the care the mum received led to a more positive birth and post-natal experience.